eralpship/web-dev-workshop/docs/adding-pages.md

 When we modified the `App.tsx` to implement `BrowserRouter` and `Routes`, we removed the `PageLayout` wrapper.
 Let's bring it back.

-First we need to change `PageLayout` so that it can work as root route for our nested routes.
-Which means that it will wrap all the page routes, display it's `PageHeader` above all pages.
+First we need to change the `PageLayout` so that it can work as a root route for our nested routes.
+This means it will wrap all the page routes and display it's `PageHeader` above all pages.

 **src/components/PageLayout.tsx**